 Abstract (350 words max)

 Background: The microorganism world living in amphibians is still largely under-represented and under-studied in the literature.
 Among anuran amphibians, African clawed frogs of the Xenopus genus stand as well-characterized models with an in-depth knowledge of their developmental biological processes including their metamorphosis.
-We used different approaches including flow cytometry, 16s rDNA gene metabarcoding, metagenomic and metatranscriptomic to analyze the succession of microbial communities and their activities across different body habitats of Xenopus tropicalis.
+We used different approaches including flow cytometry and 16s rDNA gene metabarcoding to analyze the succession of microbial communities and their activities across different body habitats of Xenopus tropicalis.
+We used metagenomic and metatranscriptomic sequencing to evaluate the metabolic capacity of the premetamorphic tadpole’s gut microbiome.

 Results: We analyzed the bacterial components of the Xenopus gut microbiota, the adult gut biogeography, the succession of communities during ontogeny, the impact of the alimentation in shaping the tadpole’s gut bacterial communities, the transmission of skin and fecal bacteria to the eggs.
-We also identified the most active gut bacteria and their metabolic contribution to the tadpole physiology and showed the close resemblance between amphibian and mammalian gut microbiomes.
+We also identified the most active gut bacteria and their metabolic contribution to tadpole physiology including carbohydrate breakdown, nitrogen recycling, essential amino-acids and vitamin biosynthesis.

-Our results show that in the growing tadpole, the same predominant bacterial phylum as in the mammalian gut is present as a large fraction of the 82,679 genes identified in the Xenopus tadpole's gut metagenome encode proteins sharing common functions with proteins found in the human gut microbiome.

 Conclusions: We present a comprehensive new microbiome dataset of a laboratory amphibian model.
 Our data provide evidences that studies on the Xenopus tadpole model can shed light on the interactions between a vertebrate host and its microbiome.
-We interpreted our findings in light of bile acids being key molecular components regulating the gut microbiome composition during amphibian development and metamorphosis.
+We interpret our findings in light of bile acids being key molecular components regulating the gut microbiome composition during amphibian development and metamorphosis.
+Further studies into the metabolic interactions between amphibian tadpoles and their microbiota during early development and metamorphosis should provide useful information on the evolution of host-microbiota interactions in vertebrates.

 Keywords (3-10): Xenopus, Amphibian, Microbiome; Metamorphosis, Metagenome; Metatranscriptome